-Nissan’s four-cylinder turbocharged engine delivers a healthy 188 horsepower and 197 in new NISMO; base six-speed manual gearbox only offered in front-wheel-drive versions; continuously variable transmission (CVT) is optional.
+Nissan’s turbocharged four-cylinder engine delivers a healthy 188 horsepower and 197 in the NISMO; base six-speed manual gearbox is offered only in front-wheel-drive versions; continuously variable transmission (CVT) is optional.

-Despite becoming a more familiar sight on the road, Nissan’s compact tall-wagon still divides opinion.
-The Juke’s front end sports a pair of audaciously shaped fenders that dominate the overall look.
-The headlights appear countersunk into the nose between the bumper and the grille, while integrated turn-signal pods are positioned on either side of the hood.
-The five-passenger cabin holds more freeform sculpting, especially the center console that has been designed to resemble a motorcycle fuel tank.
+Although a more familiar presence on the roads, the Juke still divides opinion thanks to its unconventional looks.
+The compact tall wagon has a front end that sports a pair of audaciously shaped fenders that dominate the overall look.
+The revised headlights appear countersunk into the nose between the more aggressive bumper and the grille, while integrated arrow-shaped turn-signal pods are positioned on either side of the hood.
+The five-passenger cabin holds more freeform sculpting, especially the center console that was apparently designed to resemble a motorcycle fuel tank.
 The primary gauges are oversized, the front seats are well bolstered and the split-folding rear bench seat can be flattened to maximize cargo space.
-If those already distinctive lines aren’t enough, Nissan now offers a full-on NISMO (Nissan Motorsports) model, which comes with extras such as a more aggressive front fascia/bumper, lower side sills and a faux rear diffuser.
-The Nismo’s interior is less shouty, but still has sportier seats and red accents sprinkled throughout.
+If those already distinctive lines aren’t enough, Nissan continues to offer a full-on NISMO (Nissan Motorsports) model, which comes with extras such as a more aggressive front fascia/bumper, lower side sills and a more aggressive rear bumper.
+The NISMO’s interior is less shouty, but still has sportier seats and red accents sprinkled throughout.
 Mechanically, the NISMO also sits lower with stiffer suspension and rides on unique 18-inch wheels with performance tires, making it a real blast to drive.
-The music for the NISMO Juke box comes by way of a 197-horsepower 1.6-liter turbocharged four-cylinder (up from 188) and — like the regular Juke — can be mated to either a six-speed manual transmission in front-drive models only, or optional continuously variable (CVT) unit.
+The music for the NISMO Juke box comes by way of a 197-horsepower 1.6-liter turbocharged four-cylinder (up from 188) and — like the regular Juke — can be mated to either a six-speed manual transmission in front-drive models only or an optional continuously variable unit (CVT).
 The available all-wheel-drive splits the torque up to 50 percent between the front and rear wheels when called upon and can also direct available rear-axle torque to the outside wheel in a turn for greater cornering stability.
 Base models are fairly basic with a six-speaker audio system with redundant steering-wheel controls, Bluetooth short-range wireless connectivity and 17-inch wheels.
-A wide assortment of extra-cost features — most of which are installed on up-level Jukes — include a power moonroof, keyless entry and start, leather-covered seats, navigation system with rear-view monitor and premium sound package.
-Nissan has also developed the Integrated Control option (cleverly called “I-CON”) — a display panel and related knobs — that runs the climate-control and adjusts the chassis settings, depending which of the two seemingly unrelated task modes you pick.
-For the latter, I-CON manipulates the CVT, electronic steering and throttle response to “Normal” for everyday driving, “Sport” for a bit more performance, or “Eco” for best fuel efficiency.
+A wide assortment of extra-cost features — most of which are installed on up-level Jukes — includes a power moonroof, keyless entry and start, leather-covered seats, navigation system with rear-view monitor and premium sound package.